finance-quote/finance-quote/README.md

 change existing code.
 If any method names are passed to `new` or the flag '-defaults' is included in the argument list, then FQ\_LOAD\_QUOTELET is ignored.

-When new() is passed one or more method arguments, an object is created with only the specified modules loaded.
+When new() is passed one or more class name arguments, an object is created with only the specified modules loaded.
 If the first argument is '-defaults', then the default modules will be loaded first, followed by any other specified modules.
 Note that the FQ\_LOAD\_QUOTELET environment variable must begin with